Tension and Trauma Release Exercises (TRE®)

 My Approach:

-Sessions are grounded in presence, pacing, and agency.
+Sessions are grounded in presence, pacing, agency, and attuned support.

 Testimonial